darasus/ai-blog/content/how-to-eat-healthy-on-a-budget.md

   cheaper than the fresh variety and taste just as good.
 Beans and lentils are cheap and full of vitamins that can be used in many recipes, and are great additions to soups and stews.
+intro: >-
+  How much does buying healthy food cost?
+For some it might be a small splurge, for others, a luxury they can’t afford.
+Either way, eating healthy on a budget isn’t easy.
+Eating less processed and pre-packaged foods is one way to cut costs and stay healthy at the same time.
+Another way is to get creative and buy things when they are on special or use cheaper alternatives like frozen or canned versions of fruits and veggies instead of the fresh ones.
+  There are many ways to do this that won’t leave you feeling deprived while still giving your body what it needs to be healthy.

+  For those who eat a lot of fast food or find themselves eating unhealthy because it’s cheaper than buying wholesome foods, these tips will help you make healthier choices while saving money at the same time.
 ---

 ## Plan Your Meals